Léonor Chabot: Early life and family

-Léonor Chabot was the son of Philippe de Chabot, the Admiral of France and Françoise de Longwy the dame de Pagny.
+Léonor Chabot was the son of Philippe Chabot, the Admiral of France and Françoise de Longwy the dame de Pagny.

 Marriages and children

 He was married twice, first in February 1549 to Claude Gouffier, the daughter of the grand écuyer (grand squire) of France, Claude Gouffier.
 His second marriage was to Françoise de Rye.
 Across the two marriages he would have six daughters: